fastforwardlabs/mdffreport12/src/05-landscape.md

 ## Landscape

-**DT:  "that can be used for anomaly detection, considering the trade-offs and when to use each." -> "available for anomaly detection, and considers the trade-offs as well as when to use each."**

-This chapter provides an overview of the landscape of currently available open source tools and service vendor offerings that can be used for anomaly detection, considering the trade-offs and when to use each.
+This chapter provides an overview of the landscape of currently available open source tools and service vendor offerings available for anomaly detection, and considers the trade-offs as well as when to use each.

 ### Open Source Tools and Frameworks